samply/bridgehead/README.md

 journalctl -u bridgehead@bbmri -f
 ```

-if this exits with the following:
+if this exits with something similar to the following:

 ```
 bridgehead@bbmri.service: Main process exited, code=exited, status=1/FAILURE